Symbolic Pauli Propagation for Gradient-Enabled Pre-Training of Quantum Circuits: Error bound for joint Pauli-weight and frequency truncation

 For each frequency $\nu$, the number of distinct products of $\nu$ sine or cosine factors over $P$ parameters is at most $(2P)^\nu$ (there are $P$ choices of parameter and two possible trigonometric functions for each factor), so we write

 Thus, the total contribution from all terms with weight $w$ and frequency $\nu$ is bounded by

 Summing over all discarded $(w,\nu)$ therefore yields Let $A := 3n\,\alpha$, and $B := 2P\,\beta$.
-Assuming that $A<1$ and $B<1$, which simply the encoding that the effective (weight, frequency) decay dominates the combinatorial growth.
-We can then split the sum into a weight tail and a frequency tail as follows
+Assuming that $A<1$ and $B<1$, which simply encodes the fact that the effective (weight, frequency) decay dominates the combinatorial growth, we can then split the sum into a weight tail and a frequency tail as follows

 Both $\varepsilon_{\mathrm{weight}}$ and $\varepsilon_{\mathrm{freq}}$ are geometric series.
 For the weight tail we have

 Similarly, for the frequency tail,